himanshukrabc/Obsidian/Operating Systems/Virtualisation.md

 ##### Zombie Process
 - When a child process finishes, it becomes a zombie process until the parent process reads its exit status by calling wait().
 - If the parent exits without calling wait(), It is adopted by the init process(Parent of all processes).
+##### Time Sharing
+- OS can preemptly stop a process and make another process run.
+This leads to multiple processes sharing the CPU.
+This is called Time Sharing.
+##### Context Switching
+- Whenever a process is preempted, all data(registers etc) related to it has to be moved out of the memory and stored elsewhere.
+- The data of the to-be-run process has to copied in.
+This is called context switching.
+- It is a costly process for the CPU to perform.
+### Methods of Virtualisaiton
+#### Limited Direct Execution